-Limit clearing of vegetation and scraping or digging of soil to the minimal area necessary to facilitate geotechnical and geophysical activities.

-In the event that any of the geotechnical or geophysical work areas need to moved or additional locations are needed, then these areas will be reviewed for sensitive biological resources applying the same methodology as described in this Biological Assessment, which includes a process for adjusting the locations to avoid and minimize effects on sensitive biological resources.
-The same conservation measures described here will apply to these locations to assure that effects are avoided and minimized.
-Sites will notify UFWS and CDFW on any new or relocated work areas in a brief letter report with a map prior to work beginning at these locations.

 If no suitable upland disposal location is located nearby (i.e., one that would not result in discharges to sensitive biological resources including habitat of listed aquatic or semi-aquatic species) investigation-derived groundwater generated during field activities will be placed into water tanks and/or 55-gallon drums and disposed of offsite in an area without sensitive biological resources.
 Disposal of this water in either uplands near the investigation site or in offsite locations will be completed in accordance with Order R5-2016-0076-01 for Limited Threat Discharges to Surface Water or General Waste Discharge Requirements for Discharges to Land with a Low Threat to Water Quality 2003-003-DWQ, as applicable.

 If water drafting (pumping from the Sacramento River or other waterways in the action area) is needed, then and all intakes used to draft water will be screened to protect special-status fish and special-status amphibians, including eggs, larvae, and adults, from being entrained with water being pumped from the waterway.
 Screens will be installed, operated, and maintained according to applicable CDFW and NMFS fish screening criteria for salmonid fry (California Department of Fish and Game 2002a; National Marine Fisheries Service 1997).
 Fish screens meeting CDFW and NMFS criteria to protect salmonid fry have the following specifications: